 However, with campaigns in mind, there are often different or additional costs involved, and not all sales may result from the campaign.
 If you run a single campaign at a time, you could modify this calculation to reflect any natural growth you see on average.

 (Sales Growth – Marketing Cost) / Marketing Cost – Avg.
 Organic Growth = Return on Campaign

 This gives you a more standard return that executives are used to interacting with.
 However, if you run multiple campaigns simultaneously, you can calculate individual returns on each campaign by taking a more roundabout approach.
 This involves looking at customers acquired from the campaign and multiplying the average sales and margin.
 Then, you subtract your campaign budget.
 This gives a more accurate number as to the contributory effect of each campaign.

 (# Campaign Customers * Avg.
 Sale Amt. * Avg.
 Margin) – Campaign Budget = Return on Campaign

 These numbers may not be simple to master or even remember; however, they’re a great way of proving marketing’s worth to your executive team.

 The Qualitative: Remembering the Immeasurable

 People like numbers because they are easily digestible.
 A number tells a simple story.
 But a number can also be manipulated.
 And a number doesn’t always tell the full story.
-Oftentimes, it’s not enough to have numbers — you also need a narrative.
+Often, having numbers is not enough — you also need a narrative.
 This is where “qualitative” value comes in.

-A great return on spend will certainly do well to impress your C-suite with your marketing efforts.
+A great return on spend will undoubtedly do well to impress your C-suite with your marketing efforts.
 But what if you told them you also could decrease your sales cycle by a few months?
 That would garner strong attention as well.
-This is just one example of qualitative value when discussing your marketing endeavors — and the unexpected benefits of running a strong digital marketing campaign.
+This is just one example of qualitative value when discussing your marketing endeavors — and the unexpected benefits of running a solid digital marketing campaign.